paganotoni/fsbox/README.md

 - ⚠️ This package only works with Go 1.16 or higher version of it.
 - ⚠️ This package can be used with Buffalo v0.16.18 or highest version.
-- ⚠️ This package may imply changing the structure of your Buffalo app, breaking some of generators functionality.
 ## Usage

 You need to have a variable that embeds your templates and public folder.
+Then use that variable to instantiate two fsbox.

 ```go
 package app